kondratyev-nv/vscode-python-test-adapter/README.md

 `python.testing.pyTestEnabled`                 | Whether to enable or disable unit testing using pytest (enables or disables test discovery for Test Explorer).
 `python.testing.pytestPath`                    | Path to pytest executable or a pytest compatible module.
 `python.testing.pyTestArgs`                    | Arguments passed to the pytest.
 Each argument is a separate item in the array.
+`python.testing.behaveEnabled`                 | Whether to enable or disable testing using behave (enables or disables test discovery for Test Explorer).
+`python.testing.behavePath`                    | Path to behave executable.
+`python.testing.behaveArgs`                    | Arguments passed to behave.
+Each argument is a separate item in the array.
 `python.testing.autoTestDiscoverOnSaveEnabled` | When `true` tests will be automatically rediscovered when saving a test file.
 `pythonTestExplorer.testFramework`             | Test framework to use (overrides Python extension properties `python.testing.unittestEnabled` and `python.testing.pyTestEnabled`).
 `pythonTestExplorer.testplanPath`              | Relative path to testplan main suite.